 What should I do if my prescription medication is recalled?

-The FDA recalls certain prescription medications when multiple reports have been made about its risks, or the company itself chooses to recall the drug.
+The FDA recalls certain prescription medications when multiple reports have been made about their risks, or the company itself chooses to recall the drug.

 After, if you believe you suffered from severe adverse effects, talk to an attorney who has experience with prescription drug injury cases.